amitgupta7/node-async/readme.md

 * Make multiple parallel asynchronous calls.
 Is not multi-threaded.
 * Capture all error logs in an excel worksheet.

+usage:
-usage: copy and paste [this](https://github.com/amitgupta7/node-async/blob/master/.github/workflows/run-test.yml) workflow in your repo, and set appropreate PAT and ORG value in the `env` section.
+* copy and paste [this](https://github.com/amitgupta7/node-async/blob/master/.github/workflows/run-test.yml) workflow in your repo
+* Set appropreate PAT and ORG value in the `env` section of the workflow.
+* run the workflow (and wait for about 30 - 40 mins)